wagner-certat/intelmq/docs/Bots.md

 The file must by valid JSON and must contain a list with lists containing two dictionaries.
 The first is compared to the event and thus has the same layout.
-The second has only one field `"ttl"` with the TTL as value.
+The second dictionary has only one field `"ttl"` with the TTL as value.

 ```json
 [